len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_publication/LHKGEMR.md

 * Assumption: GHKG is precise, but not complete

-* -> relative comparison between models, not an absolute evaluation
+* Relative comparison between models, not an absolute evaluation

 * Two best performing models and GHKG evaluated by physicians